 An income tax declaration has to be submitted, regularly until the end of May of the following year.
 The tax declaration can be created via “Elster”, an online tax declaration system.

 About 90% of the taxpayers receive a refund, on average, about 900€.

-Very often expats arrive and register in Germany before their familiy does.
-In this case the registration office classifies the expats to the tax class group 1/unmarried.
-Class 1 tax payers pay higher taxes than the other classes.
-After the registration of the wife or husband we recommend changing the classes to 3/5 immediately in order to save money.
+Very often expats arrive and register in Germany before their family does.
+In this case, the registration office classifies the expats to the tax class group 1/unmarried.
+Class 1 taxpayers pay higher taxes than the other classes.
+After the registration of the wife or husband, we recommend changing the classes to 3/5 immediately in order to save money.
 The difference of the previously paid tax deductions will be refunded after the hand in of the income tax declaration.